Limitations of Accounting Ratios

-Accounting ratios are a very powerful tool for analysis and planning.
+Accounting ratios are powerful tools in analysis and planning.
 However, they are not without their limitations.

 Two principal limitations of accounting ratios are given below:

-(a) An accounting ratio is only an indicator of a problem; it is not a solution to a problem.
+1. An accounting ratio is only an indicator of a problem; it is not a solution to a problem

 For example, a poor gross profit ratio shows that there is a problem; it does not provide an answer as to what can be done to rectify the situation.

-Good management effort is needed to heed the signal provided by the ratio, look for reasons in the drop and then try to find out the ways and means of rectifying the situation.
+Good management effort is needed to heed the signal provided by the ratio, to look for reasons in the drop, and then try to find out the ways and means of rectifying the situation.

-(b) Any one ratio can paint a misleading picture.
-It is always necessary and wise to take a group, or cluster, of ratios when analyzing financial statements in order to get a comprehensive picture.
+It is always necessary and wise to take a group, or cluster, of ratios when analyzing financial statements in order to establish a comprehensive picture.